SatoshiKazuma/MyConky/README.md

   b.
 Change the <network_name> in the code to match your network name

-  you can find you network name by using 'ip link show'
+  you can find you network name by using `ip link show`